A Pitcher of Gossipade

 She’d been hired for a six-hour babysitting job with the Levinsons, and had almost pacified Errol (the showoff) and Lydia (the fussbudget) to manageable levels, when Mrs. Levinson came home in a humongous snit—having driven all the way to the Magnificent Mile for an important appointment that’d been canceled without notice.
 By the time she got back, this had somehow become Laurie’s fault; and though payment was tendered for time served, there didn’t seem much likelihood of future engagements—or being given a bike-strapped-to-car-roof ride home through the sudden summer squall.

 This wouldn’t have been a problem last year, when she and Susie had run a small-scale daycare center out of their home on Grouseland Street.
 There was a big back yard with shady trees and a large toolshed convertible into a playhouse, and everything went fine till those nasty Clevingers next door complained (repeatedly!) about the noise.
-Not that they were any too quiet, with their sheepdogs who worked in shifts to keep the neighborhood barksome.
+Not that they were any too quiet, with their German shepherds who worked in shifts to keep the neighborhood barksome.

 So this summer Harrison & Zane reverted to freelance childminding; and now, just because Laurie was a nice person who wanted to help busy parents and nurture little kids and earn a few dollars in the bargain, she’d been turned into a mobile poster girl for all sorts of squelchy fetishes.
 Drenched teen babysitter in see-through clothing on a stalled bicycle: why couldn’t this happen to Kinks Farghetti?